 It is noted that public land is managed under the Local Government Act 1993 (LG Act) based on its classification and that all public land must be classified as either Community land or Operational land (LG Act ss.25, 26).
 Community land is land council makes available for use by the general public, for example, parks, reserves or sports grounds.
-Operational land is land which facilitates the functions of council and may not be open to the general public.
+Operational land is land which facilitates the functions of council, and may not be open to the general public, for example, a works depot or council garage, or in this case, to support the operations of the Robertson Sewerage System.

 It is also noted that Community land cannot be sold, exchanged or otherwise disposed of by a council.
-It can be leased, but an adopted Plan of Management (PoM) would be required.
-With regard to the subject land, there is no adopted PoM in place, and given that the land lies between other areas of Council owned land which are classified as Operational, the reclassification of the subject land is the more sensible way to proceed.
+It can be leased, but a Plan of Management (PoM), adopted by Council, would be required.
+With regard to the subject land, there is no adopted PoM in place.

-It is further noted that the classification of public land generally occurs when it is first acquired by a council and classified as either Community or Operational.
-However, as this was not done at the time of reporting the matter to Council on 12 April 2017, reclassification of the land must now occur to change this classification from Community to Operational.
+It is further noted that the classification of public land generally occurs when it is first acquired by a council and classified as either community or operational.
+However, a search of the Minutes of Council in connection with the purchase of the property has failed to find any resolution of Council classifying the land as Operational.
+Consequently, the land was automatically classified as Community land three (3) months after the date of acquisition in accordance with s31 of the LG Act.
+Reclassification of the land must now occur to change this classification from Community to Operational.

-In accordance with s30 of the LG Act, Council resolved at its Ordinary Meeting of 10 June 2020:
+In accordance with s30 of the LG Act, Council resolved at its Ordinary Meeting of 26 August 2020:

-THAT a Planning Proposal be prepared and submitted to the NSW Department of Planning Industry and Environment for a Gateway Determination to reclassify Lot 1 DP 1246504, part 7-11 Burgess Street Bundanoon, from Community to Operational.
+THAT a Planning Proposal be prepared and submitted to the NSW Department of Planning, Industry and Environment for a Gateway Determination to reclassify Lots 11, 12 and 13 DP 1150964, being Council property "Calwalla", Sheepwash Road, Glenquarry from Community to Operational.